lakshaykaura/Auto_Max_Quality_Pro/README.md

 - `Security Fix: ` - Addresses a security risk.
 - `Build: ` - Pertains to the build process.
 - `CI: ` - Refers to the Continuous Integration process modifications.
-- `Revert: ` - Reverses a previous commit.
+- `Revert ` - Reverses a previous commit.
 - `Release: ` - Signifies a new release.
-- `Merge: ` - Involves merging branches.
+- `Merge ` - Involves merging branches.
 - `Hotfix: ` - Quick solutions for pressing issues.
 - `New Feature: ` - Adds entirely new functionality.
 - `Improvement: ` - Enhances current functionalities.